Spring 2025 support

 A press release reminding schools and colleges of the importance of cyber security.
 Read Ofqual poll highlights value of cyber security training in schools

-On 2 February the Joint Council for Qualifications (JCQ) published their updated JCQ guidance on AI Use in Assessments.
+In February 2024 the Joint Council for Qualifications (JCQ) published their updated JCQ guidance on AI Use in Assessments.

 The guidance is designed to help students and teachers to complete NEAs, coursework and other internal assessments successfully, giving students the chance to demonstrate skills which cannot be assessed in exams.